 About

-Theophaneia is an eclectic blog oriented to the creative retrieval of Christian tradition in its Hebraic as well as its Platonic aspects, drawing on the best in modern philosophy and theology in dialogue with other branches of Abrahamic revelation; with Indic, Sinitic, and Tibetan paths of realization; and with primordial and indigenous initiatic wisdom practices as disclosed through metaphysics, mystical theology, poetry, symbolism, myth, art, and beyond.
+Our essays draw on the best in modern philosophy and theology in dialogue with other branches of Abrahamic revelation; with Indic, Sinitic, and Tibetan paths of realization; and with primordial and indigenous initiatic wisdom practices as disclosed through metaphysics, mystical theology, poetry, symbolism, myth, art, music, and beyond.

 In homage to Archbishop Alexander Golitzin, Fr.
-André Scrima, Henry Corbin, Gershom Scholem, A. K. Coomaraswamy, Mircea Eliade, Simone Weil, and myriad ancient, patristic and medieval sources of inspiration, we have placed Theophaneia under the patronage of Holy Wisdom, keeping vigil with "Dispatches from the Eighth Clime" as a shibboleth.
-Our literally iconic logo is a tribute to the Burning Bush (Rugul Aprins) Group of hesychasts and to our Blessed Lady the Theotokos.
+André Scrima, Henry Corbin, Eric Voegelin, Gershom Scholem, A. K. Coomaraswamy, Mircea Eliade, Georges Dumézil, Herman Dooyeweerd, Simone Weil, Franz von Baader, Warren Felt Evans, Emanuel Swedenborg, and myriad ancient, patristic and medieval sources of inspiration, we have placed Theophaneia under the patronage of Holy Wisdom.
+Our logo is a tribute to the Burning Bush (Rugul Aprins) Group of hesychasts and to our Blessed Lady the Theotokos.

-We have welcomed an international team of over a dozen new participants to the project thus far, and look forward to conversations, articles, stories, poems, songs, visual art and more as the new year approaches.
-If you wish to participate in some way, whether by submitting a piece, attending an in-person or online study group or discussion, helping us redesign the website, or making a modest donation to help us cover our operating expenses, please do not hesitate to reach out.
+We publish essays from a diverse set of writers and thinkers around the world.
+If you wish to participate in some way, whether by submitting a piece, attending an online study group or discussion, or making a modest donation to help us cover our operating expenses, please do not hesitate to reach out.

 Warm regards from our company of wayfarers in occidental exile.